The beautiful Hôtel Particulier embodies Parisian life and aesthetics in the best possible way.

 With a refreshing palette of greens and whites, the mansion leads out to a hidden garden, designed as an intimate refuge.

 The schematic design was centered around the retention of the existing trees.
-Only three Betula jacquemontii (white-barked birch)
+Three large white-barked birch (Betula utilis ‘Doorenbos’)

-were planted in the middle of the shade-garden.
+were added in the middle of the shade-garden.

 There’s a low-maintenance philosophy and high sustainability throughout this particular project.